- Learn to identify various traumatic experiences.

 Merrill, S. (2020, September 11).
 Trauma is 'written into Our Bodies'-but educators can help.
 Edutopia. https://www.edutopia.org/article/trauma-written-our-bodies-educators-can-help

 Multiplying Connections.
 (2010).
-CAPPD Practical Interventions to Help Children Affected by Trauma.
-Retrieved from http://www.multiplyingconnections.org/become-trauma-informed/cappd-interventions-guide
+CAPPD Practical Interventions to Help Children Affected by Trauma. http://www.multiplyingconnections.org/become-trauma-informed/cappd-interventions-guide

 The National Child Traumatic Stress Network.
 (2008).
-Child Traumatic Stress: What Every Policymaker Should Know.
-Retrieved from https://www.nctsn.org/sites/default/files/resources//child_traumatic_stress_what_policymakers_should_know.pdf
+Child Traumatic Stress: What Every Policymaker Should Know. https://www.nctsn.org/sites/default/files/resources//child_traumatic_stress_what_policymakers_should_know.pdf

 The National Child Traumatic Stress Network.
 (2005).
-Facts of Trauma and Homeless Children.
-Retrieved from https://www.nctsn.org/sites/default/files/resources/facts_on_trauma_and_homeless_children.pdf
+Facts of Trauma and Homeless Children. https://www.nctsn.org/sites/default/files/resources/facts_on_trauma_and_homeless_children.pdf

-Promising Futures Without Violence: Protective Factors and Resiliency. (n.d.).
-Retrieved from http://promising.futureswithoutviolence.org/what-do-kids-need/supporting-parenting/protective-factors-resiliency/
+Promising Futures Without Violence: Protective Factors and Resiliency. (n.d.). http://promising.futureswithoutviolence.org/what-do-kids-need/supporting-parenting/protective-factors-resiliency/